MicrosoftDocs/microsoft-salescopilot-docs/articles/uninstall-sales-app.md

 Get-Mailbox -ResultSize Unlimited -Filter {RecipientTypeDetails -eq "UserMailbox"} | ForEach-Object { Remove-App -Mailbox $_.Identity -Identity $appIdentity -Confirm:$false }
 ```

-### Uninstall Sales app from Microsoft Teams
+### Uninstall Sales agent from Microsoft Teams

-You can't delete or uninstall the Sales app in Teams.
+You can't delete or uninstall the Sales agent in Teams.
 You can either remove the group policy assignment, block the app, or change the app's availability if your sellers no longer need it.

 #### Remove the group policy assignment

 1. Sign in to the [Teams admin center](https://admin.teams.microsoft.com/dashboard).
 1. In the left pane, select **Teams apps** &gt; **Setup policies**.
-1. On the **Group policy assignment** tab, select the group policy assignment that includes the Sales app.
+1. On the **Group policy assignment** tab, select the group policy assignment that includes the Sales agent.
 1. Select **Remove**.
 1. Select **Confirm**.